-English-two college-level courses minimum

-Science-two college-level courses minimum

-Social Studies-two college-level courses minimum

-(one of the courses must be U.S. History)

-An educational psychology course is required for individuals who do not already hold a teaching certificate.

-Proven both oral and written proficiency in the English language Teaching credential in another field (for endorsement only) (Also see Graduate Opportunities section of Bulletin)
+- English-two college-level courses minimum Mathematics-two college-level courses minimum Science-two college-level courses minimum - Social Studies-two college-level courses minimum (one of the courses must be U.S. History) - An educational psychology course is required for individuals who do not already hold a teaching certificate. - Proven both oral and written proficiency in the English language - Teaching credential in another field (for endorsement only) - Graduate Admission Test Requirements-please visit graduate.pages.tcnj.edu/apply.